LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Ethical Considerations

 \section{Ethical Considerations}

 In selecting models for this study, we prioritized a balance between experimental rigor and environmental responsibility.
 Large-scale evaluation across dozens of LLMs would have significantly increased compute time and energy consumption, contributing to the growing carbon footprint associated with LLM research.
-Instead, we chose a representative sample of three high-performing models from major LLM paradigms: OpenAI’s o3-mini (proprietary autoregressive transformer), Anthropic’s Claude (Constitutional AI and safety-aligned), and Gemma (locally run and smaller at 8.5B parameters).
-These selections reflect a diverse cross-section of architectures, alignment strategies, and interface styles, providing meaningful comparative insights without unnecessary ecological impact.
-It is the belief of the authors that there is not a need to exhaust environmental resources when in fact our results show similar trends across even these three vastly different models.
-We encourage future work to adopt similar principled selection criteria to mitigate environmental harm while still advancing scientific understanding.
+Instead, we chose a representative sample of three high-performing models from major LLM paradigms: OpenAI’s o3-mini, Claude Sonnet 4, and Gemma.
+These selections reflect a diverse cross-section of architectures, providing meaningful comparative insights without unnecessary ecological impact.